harlan-zw/harlanzw.com-vitepress/app/blog/nuxt-performance-optimisations/index.md

 ---
-title: "Speed up your Nuxt.js builds: Webpack Optimisations"
+title: "Speed up your dev Nuxt.js builds: Webpack Optimisations"
 description: "Components magically being imported into your app is the latest developer experience trend in Vue.
 Why does it exist and how does it work?"
 ---

 ## Why is your Nuxt.js slow?

+Nuxt is an abstraction layer on top of webpack.
+You don't need to understand webpack to use Nuxt and that is the beauty of it.

+Once your app starts to grow though, you may notice things start to get sluggish.
+While Nuxt does a good job of optimising, you can squeeze even more performance out of it with some trade-offs.

 ## Measure

+Since all Nuxt apps are going to look different, it's important you are testing the speed changes yourself to make sure that the changes are worth it.

 speed-measure-webpack-plugin